microlinkhq/sdk/README.md

 ## Overview

-**microlinkjs** lets you create beautiful links previews from any website.
+**microlinkjs** lets you create beautiful link previews from any website.

 It is a perfect complement to improve the engagement of your articles or blog publications, bringing your user to see what is behind any link.